BuilderCrafter/intrabus/README.md

 Planned future work:

 - event/message sinks for streaming to external consumers
-- demo project using this package
-- monitoring dashboard as a separate project
 - richer diagnostics
 - multi-node routing
 - optional dashboard/websocket integrations

 The library itself will stay focused on being a general-purpose communication node.
+Demo applications and dashboards should remain separate projects unless they directly support the core communication API.

 ---